renan-garcia/gem_sorter/README.md

 * Optionally creates a backup of the original Gemfile.
 * Update the comments of the gems based on their descriptions.
 * Optionally converts single quotes to double quotes in gem declarations.
+* Optionally removes version constraints from gems while preserving other parameters.

 ## Installation
 Add the gem to your project's `Gemfile`: